sdw-online/postgres-dwh/dwh_pipelines/dwh_approach.md

 # Objective

-To create a central platform for the analytics team to conduct analysis that will aid their understanding on customer and flight information.
-By achieving this, they will be better positioned to make more informed decisions for improving the customer experience.
+To create a centralized platform for the analytics team to analyze customer and flight information.
+This platform aims to provide insights that will support the team in making informed decisions for enhancing the customer's travel experience.
+This means the analytics team will require access to a wealth of data from one location (i.e. the data warehouse) allowing them to make data-driven decisions that benefit the company, resulting in a more efficient process that improves customer satisfaction.

 ## Source data